Continued improvement is vital to the success of your organisation.

 - Delivery of programme.

-- Employees, Management and Trainer are asked to complete feedback forms so as Wexford Chamber Skillnet can assure the quality of our programmes consistently meets the needs of our member companies.
+- Employees, Management and Trainer are asked to complete feedback forms so as County Wexford Chamber Skillnet can assure the quality of our programmes consistently meets the needs of our member companies.

 - Network Manager will follow up with organisation contact approximately 4 weeks after training to review the success of the learnings of the programme and to identify how the new learnings have been implemented into the organisation.